Kjaz816/Kemu-Kupu-/README.md

 > ./Run_KemuKupu.sh
 ...

-It should also be noted that macrons cannot be directly typed into the text field in the game.
-This was worked around where the user will need to type the same letter twice in order for it to become the letter with a macron on top of it.
-E.g. ee = ē in the text field.
+To implement macrons in the textfield, type ~ or ` before the vowel you wish to make a macron.
+This information is also provided inside of the program that can be accessed via the macron help button.